HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/barrett.md

   - If the opponent is near a [Barrel](/obstacles/barrel) or [Super Barrel](/obstacles/super_barrel) that is low on health and smoking, you can shoot it to do extra damage (though probably not as much as actually hitting them with the Barrett).
 - Use LMGs such as the [Stoner 63](/weapons/guns/stoner_63) to destroy cover at long range, and then pick off players with Barrett.
   - You can also use assault rifles to weaken your opponent and then finish them off with Barrett.
-- By hiding in a [Bush](/obstacles/bush) and camping, you can suprise your opponents and kill them before they can react.
+- By hiding in a [Bush](/obstacles/bush) and camping, you can surprise your opponents and kill them before they can react.

 ## Countering